jo-spek/ground-android-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to OpenForis Ground!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The **GROUND Android app** is a tool for data collection in the field.
+With GROUND, geodata can be recorded in the form of single points as well as polygons.
+These can be complemented with custom tasks and questions during survey design in the GROUND web console, which will then be answered by data collectors in the field.
+Find the OpenForis GROUND website `here <https://openforis.org/solutions/ground/>`_.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.